Skip to main content

 • Reviewers ask for new sections.

-• A recurring source gap should become a placeholder.
+• A recurring source gap should become a field.

 • The template has ambiguous fields.